bradonomics/bradonomics.com/_posts/2023-04-02-find-interesting-websites.md

 - [Writing is Thinking](https://blog.stephsmith.io/learning-to-write-with-confidence/) by Steph Smith
 - [Writing Is Thinking](https://boz.com/articles/writing-thinking) by Andrew Bosworth

-I didn't find what I was looking for on Greg's site, but I did find three new blogs to read.
+I didn't find what I was looking for on Gergely's site, but I did find three new blogs to read.